-Net OPEB Liability - As of June 30, 2020, the District reported a net OPEB liability of \$175,731.
-The net OPEB liability was measured as of June 30, 2019 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated June 30, 2018, updated to June 30, 2019.
+Net OPEB Liability - As of June 30, 2021, the District reported a net OPEB liability of \$207,096.
+The net OPEB liability was measured as of June 30, 2020 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation dated June 30, 2019, updated to June 30, 2020.

-Actuarial Assumptions - The total OPEB liability measured as of June 30, 2019 was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions - The total OPEB liability measured as of June 30, 2020 was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Salary increase rate 3% plus an additional longevity and promotion increase compounded based on years of service.
+3% plus an additional longevity and promotion increase Salary increase rate compounded based on years of service.

 Investment rate of return 7.0%, net of investment expense.

-Healthcare cost trend rates The Healthcare Cost Trend Rate is not applicable because the total cost of health benefits is not valued.
+The Healthcare Cost Trend Rate is not applicable because the total Healthcare cost trend rates cost of health benefits is not valued.
 Only the monthly benefit provided is valued using the assumption that no future increase will be granted to the amount.

-Future retiree plan election 55% - monthly subsidy of \$15 per year of service; $45%$ - \$4 cash benefit option.
-Mortality rates Mortality rates are based on the sex distinct CalPERS Healthy Annuitant Mortality Tables or CalPERS Disable Annuitant Mortality Tables (as applicable), with Generational improvement using Projection Scale MP-2016 from a base year of 2009.
+55% - monthly subsidy of \$15 per year of service; 45% - \$4 cash Future retiree plan election benefit option.

+Mortality rates are based on the sex distinct CalPERS Healthy Mortality rates using Projection Scale MP-2019 from a base year of 2009.

+Annuitant Mortality Tables or CalPERS Disable Annuitant Mortality Tables (as applicable), with Generational improvement